sepesi/skills-github-pages/_posts/2025-11-03-Improving-Healthcare-Science.md

 Figure 2-2 Small multiple plots in a dashboard about kidney function (plotted by Julia and Makie).
 The proposed dashboards are organized by organ (e.g., kidney, heart, liver) instead of by blood test (e.g., Complete Blood Count).
 Each dashboard contains up to 16 time series small multiple plots (i.e., up to eight calendar time plots alongside their corresponding clock time plots).

 ## 2.5 Bayesian data analysis
 The Reverend Thomas Bayes first described his innovative approach to calculating probabilities in 1763.
-In 1812, the French polymath Pierre-Simon Laplace further developed the Bayesian approach but these ideas were later challenged and largely forgotten until their rediscovered by the British geophysicist and statistician Sir Harold Jeffreys in his 1939 book, Theory of Probability.
+In 1812, the French polymath Pierre-Simon Laplace further developed the Bayesian approach but these ideas were later challenged and largely forgotten until they were rediscovered by the British geophysicist and statistician Sir Harold Jeffreys in his 1939 book, Theory of Probability.

-Today, the healthcare perspective on probability is strangely bimodal: evidence with very few examples (e.g., N<5) is downplayed as anecdotal evidence having little clinical value (although it is valuable enough for doctors to witness and discuss during their rounds), and evidence with many examples (e.g., N>1000) in a randomized controlled trial is considered the gold standard of clinical value (although RCTs are rare because of their long duration and high cost).

-In contrast, the proposed patient health dashboards use Bayesian data analysis³ to formalize the presentation of anecdotal evidence and continually improve the confidence in that data analysis as more clinical examples become available.
-In other words, the proposed Bayesian data analysis continually learns and is expected to help fill a significant void in the current patient decision support.
+The current healthcare perspective on probability is often dichotomous.
+Evidence with very few examples (e.g., N<5) is frequently categorized as anecdotal with little clinical value, whereas evidence from large-scale randomized controlled trials (e.g., N>1000) is considered the gold standard.
+In contrast, this Improving Healthcare Science proposal uses Bayesian data analysis³ to formalize the presentation of anecdotal evidence and continually improve the confidence in that data analysis as more clinical examples become available.
+In other words, Bayesian data analysis continually learns and is expected to help fill a significant void between anecdotal evidence and [RCTs](https://en.wikipedia.org/wiki/Randomized_controlled_trial).

 ## 2.6 The Julia programming language
 Started in 2009 and first publicly released in 2012, Julia is a free high-level programming language that is fast and particularly well suited for data analysis.
 Makie (pronounced mah-key) is a modern plotting library for Julia.